 The Source Layer-2 ID for multi-hop UE-to-UE Relay Discovery Solicitation message is self-selected by the discoverer 5G ProSe End UE (UE-1), and the Destination Layer-2 ID is selected based on the configuration as described in 5.1.5.1 23.304.

+Note 1: End UE and multi-hop UE-to-UE Relay should be authorized to use multi hop capability in advance, by using existing mechanism with enhancement on multi-hop.

 When a multi-hop UE-to-UE Relay (Relay-1) receives the multi-hop UE-to-UE Relay Discovery Solicitation message from an End UE (UE-1), if the RSC contained in the solicitation message matches any of the (pre)configured RSC(s) of a multi-hop UE-to-UE Relay, the multi-hop UE-to-UE Relay (Relay-1) determines to handle this discovery and send a corresponding multi-hop UE-to-UE Relay Discovery Solicitation message, if same solicitation message has not been received and handled before, by checking the transaction ID, User Info IDs of discoverer and discoveree.
 Otherwise the multi-hop UE-to-UE Relay (Relay-1) ignores the solicitation message.